-"Accomplished cellist Virginia Kron ...a cellist of no small talent, has done her best to keep alive the music of our time." says the Los Angeles Times.
-In 2010 she was selected for in depth documentation and filmed interview by Ventura County’s Focus on the Masters.
+"Accomplished cellist Virginia Kron ...a cellist of no small talent, has done her best to keep alive the music of our time," said the Los Angeles Times.
+Critics also praised her for her “warm and supple cello tone”, “great expression”, “intensity, subtlety and selfless musicianship” and “world class sound”.
+Kron was selected for in depth documentation and filmed interview by Ventura County’s Focus on the Masters.

 As a chamber musician Ms. Kron has performed on many series and concerts throughout the southwest and the length of California including the Sedona Chamber Music Festival, Music of the Spheres at the Lick Observatory, and a College Music Society Conference in San Diego.
 She has been a regular contributor to the Current Sounds Consortium and Sundays at Four, a live Los Angeles radio broadcast.
 Since 1978 Kron has spent most of her summers at music festivals including Aspen, the Music Academy of the West, Tanglewood, Rome, Monterey, Bakersfield, the Ojai Music Festival, the Mozart Festival, Bear Valley and 27 years at the Cabrillo Festival of Contemporary Music in Santa Cruz under the direction of Marin Alsop.